neondatabase/neon-api-python/docs/index.rst

 -----

 To use the package, you need to have a valid API key.
 You can obtain an API key from the Neon console.
-Once you have an API key, you can use the ``neon_client`` package to interact with the Neon API.
+Once you have an API key, you can use the ``neon_api`` package to interact with the Neon API.

 There are two ways to initialize the client: